honganh1206/computer-study/Linux/Useful links and apps for Linux.md

 - Tmux and [how to use it](https://hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/) and some common commands:
 	- Open a new pane vertically `Ctrl b + %`
 - Vim and [this game-based tutorial](https://vim-adventures.com/)
+- Vitals for GNOME (display specs)
+- Okular (Way better than any default PDF readers out there!)